microsoft/Microsoft-365-Defender-Hunting-Queries/General queries/Device uptime calculation.md

 # Device uptime calculation
 This query calculates device uptime based on periodic DeviceInfo which is recorded every 15 minutes regardless of device’s network connectivity and uploaded once device gets online.
-If its interval is over 16 minutes, we can consider device is tuned off.
+If its interval is over 16 minutes, we can consider device is turned off.
 Calculated uptime may include up to 30 minutes gap.
-Devices may be tuned on up to 15 minutes earlier than the “timestamp”, and may be turned off up to 15 minutes later than the “LastTimestamp”.
-When the sigle independent DeviceInfo without any sequential DeviceInfo within 16 minutes before or after is recorded, “DurationAtLeast” will be displayed as “00.00:00:00”.
+Devices may be turned on up to 15 minutes earlier than the “timestamp”, and may be turned off up to 15 minutes later than the “LastTimestamp”.
+When the single independent DeviceInfo without any sequential DeviceInfo within 16 minutes before or after is recorded, “DurationAtLeast” will be displayed as “00.00:00:00”.

+## Updates on 6/8/2021
+I modified a previous query in a way of avoiding use of partitions.
+So now this query works for an environment with over 64 devices without device filters.
+But please consider to use other filters by using device groups, or timespan as well in a large environment in terms of query performance.

 ## Query
 ```
 DeviceInfo
-| partition by DeviceId (order by Timestamp desc
+| order by DeviceId, Timestamp desc
+| extend FirstEntry = (prev(DeviceId,1) != DeviceId)
+| extend LastEntry = (next(DeviceId,1) != DeviceId)
 | extend NewerTimestamp = prev(Timestamp,1,now(1d))
 | extend OlderTimestamp = next(Timestamp,1,0)
-| extend StartSignal = Timestamp - OlderTimestamp > 16m
+| extend StartSignal = LastEntry or Timestamp - OlderTimestamp > 16m
-| extend FinalSignal = NewerTimestamp - Timestamp > 16m
+| extend FinalSignal = FirstEntry or NewerTimestamp - Timestamp > 16m
 | where FinalSignal or StartSignal
 | extend LastTimestamp=iff(FinalSignal,Timestamp,prev(Timestamp,1))
 | where StartSignal
 | extend ParsedFields=parse_json(LoggedOnUsers)[0]
 | extend DurationAtLeast= format_timespan(LastTimestamp-Timestamp,'dd.hh:mm:ss')
-| project Timestamp,LastTimestamp,DurationAtLeast,DeviceName,DomainName=ParsedFields.DomainName,UserName=ParsedFields.UserName)
+| project Timestamp,LastTimestamp,DurationAtLeast,DeviceName,DomainName=ParsedFields.DomainName,UserName=ParsedFields.UserName
 ```
 ## Sample output
 | Timestamp | LastTimestamp | DurationAtLeast | DeviceName | DomainName | UserName |